mathiasbynens/regenerate/README.md

 ### `regenerate.fromSymbolRange(start, end)`

 This function takes a `start` and an `end` string which each contain a single Unicode symbol.
 It returns a string representing (part of) a regular expression that would match all the symbols within the range _[start, end]_ (inclusive).

+### `regenerate.fromSymbolRanges(start, end)`

+This function takes an array of symbol ranges or separate strings, each containing a single Unicode symbol, and returns a string representing (part of) a regular expression that would match all the symbols within the listed symbols or symbol ranges.

 ### `regenerate.range(start, end)`